Blog / PCB Design & Layout Tips and Best Practices

 • Strategic decoupling: Use decoupling capacitors to filter power supply noise effectively.
 Place them close to ICs and use a variety of capacitor values to cover a wide frequency range.

 • Avoid unintentional antennas: Minimize long, unshielded traces that can act as antennas and radiate or pick up EMI.
+For more effective approaches to EMI reduction, explore these guidelines for EMI mitigation.

 8. Design for High-Speed Signals